 I now know: Every one of us is a work in progress.
 All we can do is consider each day a fresh start — an opportunity to care for our bodies and minds — and to give ourselves grace along the way.

-I know prioritizing health, happiness, and wellness isn't always easy, which is why, here, I've excitedly curated resources, a blog, and The Weekly Well Podcast to encourage you, to empower you, and equip you to pursue your health, wellness, and happiness in your own one-of-a-kind way — to create your own version of health, wellness, and happiness.
+I know prioritizing health, happiness, and wellness isn't always easy, which is why, here, I've excitedly curated resources and a blog to encourage you, to empower you, and equip you to pursue your health, wellness, and happiness in your own one-of-a-kind way — to create your own version of health, wellness, and happiness.

 In 2019, I set a New Year's resolution to run a 5K.
 I wanted to pursue wellness not only through healthy recipes but also through an exercise plan I was excited to conquer.